-Visit the King's Artists webpages to explore the residencies that have been established at King's over the past 15 years.
+You can refer to the case studies on the King's Artists webpages for more information on the different types of residencies that have been established at King's over the past 15 years.

 The length of a residency can vary from weeks to years depending on the project.